Nate Lowe Player Props: Rangers vs. Athletics

 Nate Lowe At The Plate

-- Lowe is hitting .244 with seven doubles, two home runs and six walks.
+- Lowe has seven doubles, two home runs and seven walks while hitting .256.

-- Lowe has picked up a hit in 15 of 19 games this season, with multiple hits three times.
+- Lowe has reached base via a hit in 16 games this year (of 20 played), and had multiple hits in four of those games.

-- In 19 games played this season, he has homered in two of them.
+- He has homered in two of 20 games played this year, and in 2.2% of his plate appearances.

-- Lowe has driven in a run in 10 games this year (52.6%), including three games with more than one RBI (15.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Lowe has driven home a run in 11 games this year (55.0%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on one occasion..

-- In nine of 19 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in 10 of 20 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.